superolmo/pyxtream/README.md

 # PyXtream - A Python Xtream Loader

 PyXtream loads the xtream IPTV content from a provider server.
 Groups, Channels, Series are all organized in dictionaries.
 Season and Episodes are retrieved as needed.
 It includes functions for searching streams and downloading.
-In this latest version 0.2.0, an optional primitive REST Api allows to search and initiate downloads from a browser.

 This library was originally designed to work with Hypnotix at https://github.com/linuxmint/hypnotix